Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/customer-portal.md

 ## Configuration
 ### Administrators
-To configure the Customer Portal and its users, the administrator needs Jira Service Management and Entando Identity Management System credentials.
+To configure the Customer Portal and its users, the administrator needs Jira Service Management and Villanova Identity Management System credentials.
 The admin can then connect the Customer Portal to Jira and customize its features.

 ::: tip
 The built-in mapper for email must be enabled on the server client so that user accounts can be retrieved from Jira and service tickets can use that account information.